darrenjw/logreg/DraftPosts/Part3Met.md

         else (x0, ll0)
   in next
 ```
 Here non-determinism is signalled by passing a generator state (often called a "key" in the context of splittable generators) into a function.
-Functions recieving a key are responsible for *splitting* it to ensure that no key is ever used more than once.
+Functions receiving a key are responsible for *splitting* it to ensure that no key is ever used more than once.

 Once we have a kernel, we need to unfold our Markov chain.
 When using the monadic generator approach, it is most natural to unfold using a *monadic stream*
 ```haskell